 On the day

-In a multi-disciplinary team, the professionals assess your child separately and their findings are then brought together by the team leader to inform the diagnosis.
+In a multi-disciplinary team, the professionals are likely to assess your child separately and their findings are then brought together by the team leader to inform the diagnosis.
 This may mean you need to go for several appointments and it may be some time between appointments.

 Different diagnosticians use different methods to diagnose autism, but there are guidelines that they should follow: